kaurn6538/Power-BI-Hotel-Management/README.md

 For more granular data, right-click on a visualization and choose options like "Drill Down" or "See Records" to view underlying data tables.
 Customizing the Dashboard

-## Add New Visualizations

-Use the fields pane to drag and drop new data fields into the canvas to create additional charts and graphs.
-Customize the appearance and type of visualization using the Visualizations pane.
-Modifying Existing Visualizations

-Select any existing visualization to edit its properties, such as changing chart types, adjusting filters, or modifying formatting options.

 ## Saving Changes

 After making customizations, save your dashboard to retain the changes.
 Use the "Save As" option to create different versions if needed.